jonnonz1/nz-statute-book/acts/public/2001/health-and-disability-services-safety-act-2001.md

 **Offences**

 ### 54 Offences
-(1) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $50,000, who— (a) provides health care services otherwise than in compliance with section 9; or (b) provides health care services of any kind, or controls the provision of health care services of any kind, while a cessation order relating to the provision of health care services of that kind by that person or under that person's control is in effect; or
+(1) Every person commits an offence, and is liable on conviction to a fine not exceeding $50,000, who— (a) provides health care services otherwise than in compliance with section 9; or (b) provides health care services of any kind, or controls the provision of health care services of any kind, while a cessation order relating to the provision of health care services of that kind by that person or under that person's control is in effect; or
   (c) provides health care services in any premises, or controls the provision of health care services in any premises, while a closing order relating to the premises is in effect.
-(2) Every person commits an offence, and is liable on summary conviction to a fine not exceeding $1,000, who— (a) intentionally obstructs, hinders, or resists an authorised person exercising or attempting to exercise powers under any of sections 41 to 43; or
+(2) Every person commits an offence, and is liable on conviction to a fine not exceeding $1,000, who— (a) intentionally obstructs, hinders, or resists an authorised person exercising or attempting to exercise powers under any of sections 41 to 43; or
   (b) intentionally fails to answer a question (other than a question whose answer may tend to incriminate the person) asked by an authorised person under section 43; or
   (c) when asked a question by an authorised person under section 43, gives an answer the person knows to be false or misleading.